-- 6. The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.2 shall be carried out in accordance with the provisions of Conservation Measure 41-01, except paragraph 6. - 7.
+- 5. The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.2 shall be carried out in accordance with the provisions of Conservation Measure 41-01, except paragraph 6. - 6.
 Fishing will be prohibited in depths less than 550 m in order to protect benthic communities.

-8. The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.
+7. The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.

-- 9. The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.2 shall be carried out in accordance with the provisions of Conservation Measure 25-02, except paragraph 4 (night setting) shall not apply.
-Prior to entry into force of the licence and prior to entering the Convention Area, each vessel shall demonstrate its capacity to comply with experimental line-weighting trials as approved by the Scientific Committee and described in Conservation Measure 24-02 and such data shall be reported to the Secretariat immediately. - 10.
-In Statistical Division 58.4.2, longlines may be set during daylight hours only if the vessel demonstrates a consistent minimum line sink rate of 0.3 m/s in accordance with Conservation Measure 24-02.
-Should a total of three (3) seabirds be caught, the vessel shall immediately revert to night setting in accordance with Conservation Measure 25-02. - 11.
+- 8. The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.2 shall be carried out in accordance with the provisions of Conservation Measure 25-02, except paragraph 4 (night setting) shall not apply, providing that vessels comply with Conservation Measure 24-02. - 9.
+Any vessel catching a total of three (3) seabirds shall immediately revert to night setting in accordance with Conservation Measure 25-02. - 10.
 There shall be no offal discharge in this fishery.

-12. Each vessel participating in the fishery shall have at least two scientific observers, one of whom shall be an observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.
+11. Each vessel participating in the fishery shall have at least two scientific observers, one of whom shall be an observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.

-13. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.
+12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.

-- 14. For the purpose of implementing this conservation measure in the 2003/04 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
-Fine-scale data shall be submitted on a haul-by-haul basis.

-15. For the purpose of Conservation Measures 23-01 and 23-04, the target species is Dissostichus spp. and by-catch species are defined as any species other than Dissostichus spp.
+- 13. For the purpose of implementing this conservation measure in the 2004/05 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+Fine-scale data shall be submitted on a haul-by-haul basis. - 14.
+For the purpose of Conservation Measures 23-01 and 23-04, the target species is Dissostichus spp. and by-catch species are defined as any species other than Dissostichus spp.

-16. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
-Such data shall be reported in accordance with the Scheme of International Scientific Observation.
+15. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.

-CONSERVATION MEASURE 41-06 (2003) Limits on the Exploratory Fishery for Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside Areas of National Jurisdiction in the 2003/04 Season
+CONSERVATION MEASURE 41-06 (2004) Limits on the exploratory fishery for Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction in the 2004/05 season

 Species toothfish

 Area 58.4.3a

-Season 2003/04
+Season 2004/05

-Gear longline, trawl
+Gear longline